 What skills are we practicing?

-First, the ability to stop and notice what we’re experiencing.
+Mostly, the ability to stop and notice what we’re experiencing.
 While stopping may seem like a small piece of the puzzle, this microskill is the solid foundation necessary for any lasting change.
 We must stop ourselves to choose a different response.
 We have to interrupt the momentum of the past to choose the momentum of the present and create a different future (one based on intention instead of reactive patterns that no longer serve our goals).